 The faculty is encouraged to make recommendations for additions to the library collection in support of their curriculum.
 Choice book reviews will be circulated to the departments for suggestions for purchase.
 Order cards are available for submission of individual requests.
 Publisher catalog, brochures, etc. may be submitted providing choices are clearly marked.
 E-mail requests are accepted.
-Requests should be directed to Pamela Wood or Janelle Barbour.
+Requests should be directed to Pamela Wood.
+Requests for print sources through the Resource Request Form listed below.

 When requested materials are available for use, the faculty member requesting the material will receive a notification slip or email.
-A list of all new materials cataloged is published monthly on the "New Books” page.
-A link to the "New Books" page is located above the search box on the Moye Library homepage.
+A list of all new materials cataloged is published monthly on the "New Books” document.
+A link to the "New Books" document is located at the bottom of the Moye Library homepage.

 Currently held library materials and the instructor’s personal copies of print material may be put on reserve at the circulation desk.
 The loan period is determined by the instructor.
 Typical loan periods are 2 hours, 1 day, 3 days, or one week.
 The default loan period is 2 hours of in-library use only.
 One copy of the material for reserve should be submitted.
 The library staff will determine the need for additional copies, including photocopies.
 Copyright guidelines must be followed.
 Please fill out the linked form below for each reserve request.
 The full PDF detailing our course reserve policy is available below the form link.

 Materials from the library collection are available for checkout to faculty for a period of three months.
 Audiovisual materials, including CDs and DVDs, are included.
-If materials are needed for a longer period, please contact Kelsey Chandler or Janelle Barbour.
+If materials are needed for a longer period, please contact the Moye Library.
 Faculty members at the locations other than Mount Olive may check Moye Library's online catalog for materials and request them to be mailed to the location.

 A librarian will provide customized information literacy instruction for your classes, highlighting holdings, electronic resources and research techniques related specifically to the course or assignment.
-For more information and to request a session, please contact Jackie Hill.
-Two request forms are available below.
-You may email the Word document to Jackie Hill or request a session by filling out the electronic form below.
+For more information and to request a session, please contact Wes Warren.
+You may request a session by filling out the electronic form below.

 Please complete and submit the following form to request a customized information literacy tutorial created by a librarian from Moye Library.
 The information you supply will be used to plan the tutorial for your students so that the instruction matches their information needs and your goals.